Maternal and Child Health

 - Contributing to National Institute for Health Research standards for patient and public involvement

-- Our team’s management of two national population health registers, ‘the Northern Ireland Cerebral Palsy Register’ and ‘Neonatal Intensive Care: Outcomes Research and Evaluation’ underpin early years interventions nationally and with international partners
+- Our team’s management of two national population health registers, ‘the Northern Ireland Cerebral Palsy Register’ and ‘Neonatal Intensive Care: Outcomes Research and Evaluation’ underpin early years interventions nationally and with international partners.
+The NICPR was awarded the 2021 Vice-Chancellor's Research Impact Prize in recognition of the impact of the register beyond academia.

 EXAMPLE RESEARCH PROJECTS